Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Expectation values of the and squeezed vacua

 The linear correlation coefficients (\ref{numberavevariso41cov}) depend on the angular coordinates, while for the original squeezed vacuum they are constant (\ref{numberavevariso21cov}).
-The linear correlation coefficients (\ref{numberavevariso41cov}) become the maximal value 1 at $\chi=0, \pi$ or $\theta=0, \pi$, while they vanish either at $\chi=\theta=\frac{\pi}{2}$.
+The linear correlation coefficients (\ref{numberavevariso41cov}) become the maximum value 1 at $\chi=0, \pi$ or $\theta=0, \pi$, while they vanish either at $\chi=\theta=\frac{\pi}{2}$.